James Joyce: Political views

-Joyce's politics is reflected in his attitude toward his British passport.
-He wrote about the negative effects of English occupation in Ireland and was sympathetic to the attempts of the Irish to free themselves from it.
-In 1907, he expressed his support for the early Sinn Féin movement before Irish independence.
-However, throughout his life, Joyce refused to exchange his British passport for an Irish one.
-When he had a choice, he opted to renew his British passport in 1935 instead of obtaining one from the Irish Free State, and he chose to keep it in 1940 when accepting an Irish passport could have helped him to more easily leave Vichy France.
-His refusal to change his passport was partly due to the advantages that a British passport gave him internationally, his being out of sympathy with the violence of Irish politics, and his dismay with the Irish Free State's political relationship with the church.
+Joyce wrote critically of British rule in Ireland and was sympathetic to attempts to establish an independent Irish republic.
+In 1907, he expressed his support for the early Sinn Féin movement before the establishment of the Irish Free State in 1922.
+But Joyce refused to exchange his British passport for an Irish one.
+When he had a choice, he renewed his British passport in 1935 instead of obtaining one from the Irish Free State, and chose to keep it in 1940 when accepting an Irish passport could have helped him to leave Vichy France more easily.
+His refusal to change his passport was partly due to the advantages a British passport gave him internationally, his being out of sympathy with the violence of Irish politics, and his dismay over the Irish Free State's political alignment with the Catholic Church.

-Joyce and religion
+Religious views

 Joyce had a complex relationship with religion.
-Early in life, he lapsed from Roman Catholicism.
-First-hand statements by himself, Stanislaus and Nora attest that he did not consider himself a Catholic.
-Nevertheless, his work is deeply influenced by Catholicism.
-In particular, his intellectual foundations were grounded in his early Jesuitical education.
+Joyce lapsed from the Church early in life, and firsthand statements by him and Stanislaus attest that he did not consider himself a Catholic, though his work is deeply influenced by Catholicism.
+In particular, his intellectual foundations were grounded in his early Jesuit education.
 Even after he left Ireland, he sometimes went to church.
-When living in Trieste, he woke up early to attend Catholic Mass on Holy Thursday and Good Friday or occasionally attended Eastern Orthodox services, stating that he liked the ceremonies better.
+When living in Trieste, he woke up early to attend Mass on Holy Thursday and Good Friday and occasionally attended Eastern Orthodox services, saying he liked the ceremonies better.

-A number of Catholic critics suggest that Joyce never fully abandoned his faith, wrestling with it in his writings and becoming increasingly reconciled with it.
-They argue that Ulysses and Finnegans Wake are expressions of a Catholic sensibility, insisting that the critical views of religion expressed by Stephen, the protagonist of A Portrait of the Artist as a Young Man and Ulysses, do not represent the views of Joyce the author.
+Joyce's wife Nora refused to allow a Catholic service when he died.
+His works frequently critique, ridicule, and blaspheme Catholicism, and he appropriates Catholic rituals and concepts for his own artistic purposes.
+Some critics have therefore argued that Joyce firmly rejected Catholicism, but Catholic critics have argued that Joyce never fully abandoned his faith, wrestling with it in his writings and becoming increasingly reconciled to it.
+They regard Ulysses and Finnegans Wake as expressions of a Catholic sensibility, insisting that the critical views of religion the characters in his novels express are not those of the author.

-Joyce's attitude toward Catholicism has been described as an enigma in which there are two Joyces: a modern one who resisted Catholic tradition and another who maintained his allegiance to it.
-It has alternatively been described as a dialectic that is both affirming and denying.
-For example, Stephen Dedalus's statement in A Portrait of the Artist as a Young Man " (I will not serve)" is qualified—"I will not serve that which I no longer believe", and that the non-serviam will always be balanced by Stephen's "I am... [a] servant too" and the "yes" of Molly Bloom's final soliloquy in Ulysses.